 Mist & Fix is supposed to be used not only to touch up makeup but also to protect skin against external damage.
-This spray-on product consists primarily of water, slip agent (methylpropanediol, which absolutely won’t refresh makeup), and film-forming agent, similar to what’s used in hairsprays.
+This spray-on product consists primarily of water, slip agents (including methylpropanediol, which absolutely won’t refresh makeup), and film-forming agent, similar to what’s used in hairsprays.
 This has a slightly sticky finish that can feel odd, but we suppose it does provide some protection from makeup fading and slipping.
-Overall, this is a gimmicky product that’s a poor solution for those looking to reinforce or touch-up makeup on-the-go.
+Overall, this is a gimmicky product that’s a subpar solution for those looking to reinforce or touch-up makeup on-the-go, and the sticky finish can feel uncomfortable.
 A good oil-blotting paper and quick dusting of pressed powder (and lipstick touch-up, of course) are much better.

 This light and comfortable mist sets makeup and keeps it in place by coating skin with a weightless and invisible finish.
 Misting provides continuous protection for makeup and skin from external irritants (pollution, temperature change…) by creating a colorless and imperceptible shield made from active hydrating ingredients.

 Water, Methylpropanediol, Pentylene Glycol, AMP-Acrylates/Allyl Methacrylate Copolymer, Ethylhexylglycerin, Phenoxyethanol, Biosaccharide Gum-1, Parfum (Fragrance),

 Methylparaben, Hexyl Cinnamal, Limonene, Beznyl Salicylate, Butylphenyl Methylpropional, Linalool.